apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/plugin.md

 ## Modifying plugins.xml

-Your project's `www/plugins.xml` folder contains all of the necessary references to your Cordova project's plugins.
+Your project's `www/plugins.xml` directory contains all of the necessary references to your Cordova project's plugins.
 Add an additional reference so that when `cordova.exec` is called, Cordova knows how to map the `Echo` argument of `cordova.exec` to the `Echo`